Design That Builds Trust: Comfort as a Healthcare Strategy

 Ignoring comfort and trust has broader system costs.
 Emergency rooms are overloaded with conditions that could be handled in primary care or urgent care.
 Patients often go to the ER because it feels like the path of least resistance.

-If the primary care environment feels just as cold and unfamiliar as the ER, and if patients have little relationship with their provider, there’s no incentive to call the clinic first.
-But if patients feel at ease in your space and trust their care team, they’re far more likely to pick up the phone, call the on-call line, and get advice before heading to the hospital.
+But if patients feel at ease in your space and trust their care team, they're far more likely to pick up the phone, call the on-call line, and get advice before heading to the hospital.

 That shift prevents unnecessary ER visits, improves outcomes, and reduces cost.